fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ![](../../images/3/r2.png)

-The connecting seem to require that the app reopository is public.
+The connecting seem to require that the app repository is public.

 Next we will define the basic configurations.
 If the app is <i>not</i> at the root of the repository the <i>Root directory</i> needs to be given a proper value: